Canon M6 versus Canon T6i

 |Canon T5i (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||13||no|

 So what conclusions can be drawn?
-Is the Canon M6 better than the Canon T6i or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon M6 and the Canon M6?
+A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (9 vs 5 flaps/sec) to capture the decisive moment.